 The main advantage of WebPageTest is its convenient and detailed breakdown of test results by speed and queries.
 As for the drawbacks, it lacks optimization recommendations.

-#1 Unresponsive theme
+#1 Choose a responsive theme

 - 3. When choosing a theme, make sure it is device responsive.
-Today, at least half of customers browse and make online purchases from their smartphones and tablets, most of which have different screen dimensions.
+Today, at least half of users browse and make online purchases from their smartphones and tablets, most of which have different screen dimensions.
 It is vital to optimize Shopify for mobile and to make sure that your users get the best experience when browsing your website.

-- 4. If there is a need for any improvements, you now have three options to choose from.
+If there is a need for any improvements, you now have three options to choose from.

-The second option is choosing a new, perfectly optimized and responsive theme from the Theme Store.
+- 2. Choose a new, perfectly optimized and responsive theme from the Theme Store.

-The third option is to create a custom theme from scratch.
-This decision, by any means, will be more expensive than the previous options, and you will have to hire a team of designers and developers who have enough skills to cope with this task professionally.
+- 3. Create a custom theme from scratch.
+This option will be more expensive than the previous options, and you will have to hire a Shopify development company that has enough skills to cope with this task professionally.

 - You can implement any features missing in the ready-made themes